Free parking to be offered at Foxboro Station

-FOXBORO — Parking for Foxboro Station commuters will be free of charge from Jan.
-1 to March 31, it was announced Thursday.
+Parking for Foxboro Station commuters will be free of charge from Jan.
+1 to March 31, it was announced Dec.
+19.

 The station is in the midst of an 11-month pilot program offering the area another option for commuting to and from Boston.